-Iberdrola Completes Europe’s Largest Solar Plant (and Yes, It’s Subsidy Free)
+Iberdrola Completes Europe’s Largest Solar Plant (and Yes, It’s Subsidy-Free)

 Spanish renewable power giant Iberdrola has completed work on what it claims is the largest solar project ever built in Europe.

-The 500-megawatt Núñez de Balboa is now undergoing testing with Spanish grid operator Red Eléctrica de España (REE) and is expected to be in full commercial operation this quarter.
+The 500-megawatt Núñez de Balboa facility is now undergoing testing with Spanish grid operator Red Eléctrica de España (REE) and is expected to be in full commercial operation this quarter.

 Europe's previous largest project was the 300-megawatt Cestas, built by Neoen in the south of France.
-A series of similar sized projects are going through a lengthy national planning process in the U.K.

 But the latest record might not stand for long with Iberdrola planning the 590-megawatt Francisco Pizarro project in Spain.
 Completion is expected in 2022.

-Iberdrola, among the world's largest wind generators, has a series of power purchase agreements (PPAs) in place for Núñez de Balboa.
-These include a 10-year deal with Kuxtabank to power its operations.
-Telecoms firm Euskaltel and the Uvesco supermarket firm are also signed up.
+Iberdrola, among the world's largest wind generators, has a series of power-purchase agreements (PPAs) in place for Núñez de Balboa.
+These include a 10-year deal with Kutxabank to power its operations.
+Telecommunications firm Euskaltel and the Uvesco supermarket chain are also signed up.

 Modules for the project were supplied by a trio of Chinese manufacturers: Suntech, Longi and GCL-SI.
 The total investment for the entire project was €290 million ($325 million).

-All of the financing was provided the European Investment Bank (EIB) and the Instituto de Crédito Oficial (ICO), a Spanish state-owned bank.
+All of the financing was provided the European Investment Bank and the Instituto de Crédito Oficial, a Spanish state-owned bank.

 Iberdrola is planning to install 3,000 megawatts of solar capacity in Spain by 2022 and a total of 10 gigawatts of renewables by 2030.
 The company is active in a variety of renewable markets around the world, including the U.S., where it is among the country's largest wind operators through its Avangrid subsidiary.